Makate Must Sell

-Makate Must Sell is a 2019 Nigerian movie directed by Don Omope for Filmone Distribution, Screenart, See Fam and Ahh Entertainment.
-The movie was the debut of Toke Makinwa, a popular on-air personality, and also stars Blossom Chukwujekwu, Akan Nnani, Josh 2 Funny, Wofai Fada, Daniel Etim Effiong, Greg Ojefua, and Charles Okocha.
+Makate Must Sell is a 2019 Nigerian romantic comedy film directed by Don Omope for Filmone Distribution, Screenart, See Fam and Ahh Entertainment.
+The film marks the acting debut of media personality Toke Makinwa and stars Blossom Chukwujekwu, Akan Nnani, Josh 2 Funny, Wofai Fada, Daniel Etim Effiong, Greg Ojefua, and Charles Okocha.

 Synopsis

-The story revolves around a woman in her early thirties (Chigul) whose friends decide to get her married in twelve days.
+The story revolves around a woman in her early thirties whose friends decide to get her married in twelve days.
 It gets complicated as problems arise in her quest to find a suitable man for marriage.